SausCode/Encase-Image-Search/README.md

 in leveraging Google's powerful machine learning techniques to the world of digital forensics.
-Rather than being used as an ingest module from within Autopsy, we suggest that users run this program alongside Autopsy and use its results to better understand the case at hand
+Rather than being used as an ingest module from within Autopsy, we suggest that users run this program alongside Autopsy and use its results to better understand the case at hand.